Theory & Computation Award for Early Career Scientists

 Eligibility:

-Nominees must have made an exceptional contribution to our understanding of membrane structure and assembly.
+Nominees must have made an exceptional contribution to our understanding of membrane structure and function.
 Nominees must have an active research program.
 Preference will be given to mid-career researchers who have not previously been recognized by a Biophysical Society award.
 Dual nominations will also be considered.
-Nominees must be current members of the MSAF Subgroup and must not have been on the MSAF executive committee for the past three years.
+At the time of nomination, nominees must be current members of the MSAF Subgroup and must be at least 3 years past stepping down as Chair (or 2 years past stepping down as Secretary-Treasurer).
+The membership of past executive boards can be found here.

 Nomination packets must include the following: